 Esthetician School in Utah

 What we listed above is just a sampling of what you’ll learn in master esthetician classes at Skin Science Institute.
-Our students report that becoming a master in their field brings them a profound sense of accomplishment — as well as the ability to earn significantly more money.
+Our students report that becoming highly trained in their field gives them a stronger sense of confidence, professional accomplishment, and expanded career opportunities within the skincare industry.

 At Skin Science Institute — with campuses in Sandy and Orem, serving students from Provo, Lehi, Bluffdale, Salt Lake City, and throughout northern Utah — we offer two paths to your master esthetician license: